 Keeping up to date with the latest news, technology, and whatever else piques your interest can be difficult.

-Studies show that 1,400 blog posts are published every minute.
-Visiting each one of your bookmarked sites every day to consume new content isn’t always a cakewalk – especially when your list of favorites grows steadily.
-If only there was a way to aggregate all of your most-liked websites into a single platform!
+Over 4,000 blog entries are published every minute.
+Manually visiting each one of your bookmarked sites every day to consume new content isn’t always a cakewalk – especially when your list of favorites grows steadily.
+If only there were a way to aggregate all of your most-liked websites into a single platform!
 That’s where RSS comes in.

 RSS allows users to consume content easily by collecting new posts from your favorite sources and importing them to an RSS feed.
 In this beginner’s guide to Really Simple Syndication (RSS), we will introduce you to the absolute basics of RSS — what you need to know in order to get started with using RSS.
 You’ll be surprised at how simple it really is!